Skirtle/Chip-8/README.md

 ## Virtual machine description
 ### Memory
 4096 bytes of memory, but the interpreter allocated the first 512.
 Uppermost 256 bytes are reserved for display refresh and 96 bytes below that are reserved for call stack, iunternal use, and other variables.
-Modern implementations do not need to avoid using the first 512 bytes
+Modern implementations do not need to avoid using the first 512 bytes.
+We will keep true to the original by leaving it blank, except for font data.
 ### Registers
-16 8-bit registers, from V0 to VF, VF doubles as a flag for certain instructions, so try to avoid using it (the carry flag for addition, the 'no borrow' flag for subtraction, and set upon pixel collision for draw)
+16 8-bit registers, from V0 to VF, VF doubles as a flag for certain instructions, so try to avoid using it (the carry flag for addition, the 'no borrow' flag for subtraction, and set upon pixel collision for draw).
+The address register, I, is 12 bits.
 ### Stack
 Stores return addressess when subroutines are called.
 Original version allocated 48 bytes for up to 12 levels of nesting
 ### Timers